 A biopsy is a surgical procedure in which a small sample of tissue is taken from the suspected tumor and examined under a microscope for malignancy.
 The results of the biopsy also provide information on the cancer cell type.
 Biopsies may be performed as part of surgery to remove a tumor, or as a separate diagnostic procedure.

 In some cases, such as with brain stem gliomas, a standard biopsy might be too hazardous because removing any healthy tissue from this area can affect vital functions.
 In these cases, surgeons can use alternative techniques such as needle biopsy and stereotactic biopsy.
 Stereotactic biopsy is a computer-directed type of needle biopsy that uses images provided from MRI or CT scans to provide precise information on the tumor's location.

 The standard approach for treating brain tumors is to reduce the tumor as much as possible using surgery, radiation therapy (also called radiotherapy), or chemotherapy.
 Such treatments are used alone or, more commonly, in combination with one another.

 With some very slow-growing cancers, such as those that occur in the midbrain or optic nerve pathway, the person may be closely observed and not treated until the tumor shows signs of growth.

-TTF Therapy: Tumor Treating Fields (TTF) therapy uses a low-intensity electrical field to disrupt the rapid division of cancer cells.
-In 2011, the FDA approved the NovoTTF-100A System to treat adults with glioblastoma multiforme that has recurred or progressed despite chemotherapy and radiation.
+Tumor Treating Fields (TTF) therapy uses a low-intensity electrical field to disrupt the rapid division of cancer cells.
+In 2011, the FDA approved the NovoTTF-100A system to treat adults with newly diagnosed glioblastoma multiforme that has recurred or progressed despite chemotherapy and radiation.
 This device uses electrodes placed on the person's scalp to deliver alternating electrical fields to the tumor site.
 The device is portable and can be used at home.

 Surgery is usually the first step in treating most brain tumors.
 In some cases, such as most brain stem gliomas and other tumors located deep inside the brain, it may be too dangerous to perform surgery.